Peace4Every1/devConnector/README.md

 # DevConnector
-A social network for developers

-A full stack application, made entirely with the MERN stack.
+A social network for developers made entirely with MERN stack

-**Will add further description and installation guide on finish.**
+**Here you can see the live project: ** https://fathomless-sea-88755.herokuapp.com